top of page

 joe.jpg

-Dr Kado is an i-Taukei Fijian paediatrician/cardiology-lead, RHD researcher who recently completed his PhD.
-He is a pre-eminent Pacific
+Currently based in Perth, Dr. Kado is an i-Taukei Fijian paediatrician/cardiology-lead, Strep A & RHD researcher who recently completed a PhD exploring novel uses of

 Program Manager